discus-lang/salt/doc/reference/01-grammar.md

 - `trec` and `tvnc` are record and variant types.
 The lists of labels and types must have the same length, and are treated as set of pairs.

 - `tfun` the type of a function taking a vector of arguments and returning a vector of results.

+- `tdat` and `trgn` are the kind of data types and region types, which are baked-in primitives.

+- `TypePrim` gives the list of baked-in primitive types which are needed to classify type and term level constructs that are described in the language definition.
+The implementation may also provide other machine level types, but they are listed separately. `#Data` and `#Region` are the kinds of data and region types.
+The others are standard type constructors.

 ### Type Sugar